matrixorigin/matrixorigin.io/docs/MatrixOne/FAQs/deployment-faqs.md

 ## Hardware requirements

-* **What are the required hardware for deploying MatrixOne?**
+### **What are the required hardware for deploying MatrixOne?**

-For standalone installation, MatrixOne can be running on the 64-bit generic hardware server platform in the Intel x86-64 architecture.
+For standalone installation, MatrixOne can be running on the 64-bit generic hardware server platform in the Intel x86-64 and ARM architecture.
 The requirements and recommendations about server hardware configuration for development, testing and production environments are as follows:

 * Development and testing environments